jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Giant Gecko.md

 RacialMods: +8 Climb
 Languages:
 SQ: expert climber
+SpecialAbilities:
+  Expert Climber (Ex): >
-SpecialAbilities: Expert Climber (Ex) A gecko's feet allow it to climb virtually any surface, no matter how slick or sheer.
+    A gecko's feet allow it to climb virtually any surface, no matter how slick or sheer.
 In effect, geckos are treated as constantly being under a natural version of the spell spider climb.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: